HermesPasser/comic-pub/README.md

 comic-pub is simple and easy to use program to convert batch of images to epub when [others](https://github.com/ciromattia/kcc) solutions fail

-NOTE 1: if you is not planning to convert it to mobi then is better to stick with cbz/r if you e-reader support it.
+NOTE 1: if you are not planning to convert it to mobi then is better to stick with cbz/r if you e-reader support it.

 Project status: [11/17 tasks done](https://github.com/HermesPasser/comic-pub/issues/1)